 However, some employers push their employees beyond the restrictions set forth by the doctor.
 If this is the case, it is important to tell your doctor and make an incident report with your employer.
 You want to do everything you can to protect yourself.
-One pitfall that a lot of injured workers get trapped in is pushing themselves to get back to regular duty too fast and sustaining further injury.
+One pitfall that a lot of injured employees get trapped in is pushing themselves to get back to their regular job duty too fast and sustaining further injury.

-Light Duties Defined
+Light Duties Defined Under Workers’ Comp Law

 When used in regard to workers’ compensation law, the term ‘light duty’ has many meanings.
-The most common meaning of light duty refers to work that is physically or mentally less demanding than normal job duties on a temporary or permanent basis.
+The most common meaning of light-duty refers to work that is physically or mentally less demanding than normal job duties on a temporary or permanent basis.

-Sometimes organizations refer to the term ‘light duty’ when an employee is exempt from performing job functions that they are unable to perform because of a disability. ‘light duty’ may also consist of particular positions that are less physically straining or mentally demanding, that were positions specifically created for the purpose of providing alternative work for employees who, oft due to physical or mental disability, are unable to perform some or all routine duties.
+Sometimes organizations refer to the term ‘light duty’ when an employee is exempt from performing job functions that they are unable to perform because of a disability.
+‘Light duty’ may also consist of particular positions that are less physically straining or mentally demanding, that were positions specifically created for the purpose of providing alternative work for employees who, oft due to physical or mental disability, are unable to perform some or all routine duties.

 The term ‘light duties’ is most often associated with the workers’ compensation law, and thus the first definition is the most frequent use of the term light duties.

-- Taking inventories
+- Taking inventory

-- Performing office tasks
+- Performing administrative tasks

-- Working a desk job
+- Working at a desk

 Act Promptly When Offered Light Duty Work

-When offered employment as light duty or modified duty, injured workers ought to act promptly.
-If an employee is expected to on a given date, refusing to do so could endanger the employee’s workers compensation benefits.
+When offered employment as light-duty or modified duty, injured workers ought to act promptly.
+If an employee is expected to on a given date, refusing to do so could endanger the employee’s workers’ compensation benefits.
 Those receiving workers’ compensation benefits are free to request an extension of the starting date or time, but if it is not granted, they had better have a very good reason for failing to show at work.